Ediblewildfungi/MewteaMaid/README.md

-# MewteaMaid
+# mewtea-maid
-A QQBOT  FOR FFXIV
+A QQBot for FFXIV